-During 2022, the Corporation was successful in growing its high-margin subscription-based revenue and extending its commercial customer base.
-The government business expanded the scope of work for the United States government and completed several phases of a national mapping program in South America.
+During 2024, the Corporation grew its high-margin subscription-based revenue by expanding its commercial customer base and extending market reach.
+At the same time, its government sector grew with the commencement of a mapping program in Southeast Asia.
 The Corporation has retained lean headcount levels and all current executives maintain responsibility for cross functional leadership and execution.